mangtri99/api-lead-management/README.md

-## API TEST LEAD MANAGEMENT
+## API LEAD MANAGEMENT
 This is a simple project API for Lead Management
 ### Requirement

  - PHP version 8.1
  - Postman
- - Database MySQL
+ - Database MySQL 5.7

 ### How to get started?
 After clone this project,